BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC

 Treasurer

-Regional Vice Presidents
+Regional Vice President

-Two student members of the Board represent the interests and perspectives of student members of the Society, and they are full voting members of the Board of Directors.
-Student Representatives liaise with the Students Interest Group, and they can serve on all Society Committees and participate in all activities of the Board of Directors.
-Student representatives serve for two years, and their terms are staggered.
-Student Representatives can complete their term even if they graduate, but they must be student members of the Society when they stand for election.
-Candidates are put on the ballot in the same manner as other members of the Board and are voted upon by the entire electorate.
+The two Student Vice Presidents represent the interests and perspectives of student members of the Society on the Board and represent the Board on the Society’s standing committees.
+The Student Vice Presidents liaise with student-focused Interest Groups, standing committees, and subcommittees.
+The Student Vice Presidents serve for two years, and their terms are staggered.
+The Student Vice Presidents can complete their term even if they graduate, but they must be student members of the Society when they stand for election.
+For this position, we define students as candidates who are in the process of seeking a degree full-time.

 Section 5: Vacancies

-If the office of President Elect is vacated, the President appoints a member of the Board of Directors or a past officer to fill the unexpired term.
-A new President Elect is elected, and the President and Past President serve for two years.
+If the office of President-Elect is vacated, the President appoints a member of the Board or a past officer to fill the unexpired term.
+In the next election, a new President-Elect is elected and the appointed person may put their name for nomination in the next election cycle.

-If the Secretary, Treasurer, or a regional Vice President vacates the position, the President appoints a Society member to fill the unexpired term.
+If the Secretary, Treasurer, or regional Vice President vacates the position, the President appoints a member to fill the unexpired term.
 In the next election, the position is filled.
-The appointed person may stand for the position if selected by the Recognition Committee.
+The appointed person may put their name for nomination in the next election cycle.
+If multiple vacancies occur, which make the above procedures impractical, the Board is authorized to

-If multiple vacancies occur which make the above procedures impractical, the Board of Directors is authorized to fill any vacancy as it determines to be appropriate.
+fill any vacancy as it determines to be appropriate.

-Section 7: Board of Directors Meetings
+Section 7: Meetings of the Board of Directors

-Action required or permitted to be taken at a meeting of the Board of Directors may be taken without a synchronous meeting via an online vote of the Board of Directors.
-As with synchronous meetings, a quorum for online votes is reached once a majority of Board Members in office at the time of the meeting has participated, and only motions receiving a majority of not less than two thirds (2/3) of the votes cast will pass.
-Again, special motions voted on asynchronously will require affirmative votes from not less than two thirds of those participating, and this number must also amount to at least a majority of all elected members of the Board.
+Action required or permitted to be taken at the Board meeting may be taken without a synchronous meeting via an online vote of the Board.
+As with synchronous meetings, a quorum for online votes is reached once a majority of Board members in office at the time of the motion has participated.
+Only motions receiving a majority of two-thirds (2/3) of the votes cast will pass.
+Special motions voted on asynchronously will require affirmative votes from not less than two-thirds (2/3) of those participating.
+For motions and special motions, this number must also amount to at least a majority of Board members.

 - Selecting the location of the annual conference/meeting